 The control panel uses a built-in digital communicator to send reports to the receiver.
-The control panel sends reports in either the Modem IIIa2 ANSI-SIA Contact ID format.
+The control panel sends reports in either the Modem IIIa2 or ANSI-SIA Contact ID format.
 All software versions for the D6600 can be used with the control panel.

 The control panel connects to an RJ31X or RJ38X jack for telephone line seizure.
 Connecting to the RJ31X complies with FCC regulations for using the public telephone network.
 The control panel can be programmed to direct reports to four separate telephone numbers.
+Adding the D928 Dual Phone Line Switcher Module allows connecting and supervising a second telephone line.